HipsterBrown/hipsterbrown.com/posts/musings/2021-05-21-from-stimulus-to-catalyst.md

 // Can potentially integrate into other view layers much more seamlessly than stimulus controllers
 // use a copy-to-clipboard element within a React feature without worrying about re-implementing that functionality, communicate through events

 // Downside: composing behaviors on a single element, following single responsibility principle, allowed by multiple values to data-controller.
-No such ability for custom elements, other than extending the element classes or wrapping different elements with other custom elements
+No such ability for custom elements, other than extending the element classes or wrapping different elements with other custom elements.
+This could be done with polymorphic protocol delegation (OoO fancy) since we have TypeScript and classes available to us.

 // Not meant for replacing React, Vue, Svelte, Glimmer components in this use case